mlange-42/arche/docs/content/user-guide/filters/index.md

 {{< /tab >}}
 {{< /tabs >}}

+I.e., we get only entities with exactly the given components, and no more.

 ### Optional

 With the ID-based API, queries allow access to any component, irrespective of whether it was included in the query.
 Generic queries, however, can access only the queried components.
-Therefore, generic filters can have optional components through {{< api generic Filter2.Optional >}}, which takes an arbitrary number of arguments:
+Therefore, generic filters can have optional components through {{< api generic Filter2.Optional >}}:

 {{< code-func filters_test.go TestGenericOptional >}}